 On 10 May 1969, The Turtles performed with The Temptations at a ball at the White House in Washington DC in honour of President Nixon‘s daughter Tricia.
 Being West Coast longhairs, the band were subjected to intense security scrutiny, with two security officers for every member of the band.

 Singers Howard Kaylan and Mark Volman retired to a quiet room where they hoovered up sufficient quantities of cocaine (reputedly on Abraham Lincoln’s desk) to start the show so wired that Volman fell off the stage five times.

 The group split up at the end of the 60s in a flurry of lawsuits and counter-claims.

+After the band disintegrated, Kaylan and Volman hooked up with Frank Zappa in The Mothers Of Invention and ultimately performed by themselves as Flo and Eddie.
 Today they continue to perform as both Flo and Eddie and The Turtles.